OfirMazor/3D-for-Geo-Resources/README.md

 [Geometry3D](https://geometry3d.readthedocs.io/en/latest/) - Geometry3D is a simple python computational geographics library written in python.

+[Open3D](http://www.open3d.org/) - Open-source library that supports rapid development of software that deals with 3D data.
+The Open3D frontend exposes a set of carefully selected data structures and algorithms in both C++ and Python.
+The backend is highly optimized and is set up for parallelization.

 [Libigl](https://libigl.github.io/libigl-python-bindings/) - A simple (C++) geometry processing library

 [meshplot](https://github.com/skoch9/meshplot/) - Plot 3D triangle meshes